HCMI enables a hotel property to calculate:

 - assist customers in their booking decisions

 The methodology was developed by the hospitality industry to create a consistent methodology for all hotels to measure and communicate their carbon impact.
-HCMI is currently being used by over 25,000 hotels globally.
 Our ambition is that, through widespread use of HCMI, we will improve understanding, transparency and accuracy across the industry.

 HCMI data can be used by hotels participating in the Cornell Hotel Sustainability Benchmark Index (CHSB) – the hotel industry’s largest annual benchmarking of energy, water, and carbon.
 HCMI methodology is also used by the Hotel Footprinting benchmarking tool.